 I started by cutting double thick clear glass into 2″ squares using the morton system as a guide to make our cuts.

 Then I upcycled leftover scraps of glass and cut a rainbow of colours to complete the bottom layer of our stacks.

 Each individual block gets separated by two layers of fibre paper, which is then pinned through the centre to the DuraBoard that’s sitting right underneath the kiln paper.

-Once the blocks are positioned, each stack is tightly wrapped with kiln paper first.
+Once the blocks are in position, tightly wrap each stack with kiln paper first.
 You’ll notice that it only comes up to just below the top layer.
 That’s so the top will nicely round over once fired.

-Once the first column is complete, the end of the Durafiber is cut evenly with the edge.
+Once the first column is complete, cut the end of the Durafiber evenly with the edge.

-The edges are then wrapped with more fibre paper to encase the perimeter.
+Wrap the edges with more fibre paper to encase the perimeter.